-1.1 BACKGROUND
+1.1 Background of the study

-The written law in Uganda came into force with the adoption of colonialism.
+The written law in Uganda came into force with the coming of colonialism.
 Before that, cultural practices and customs prevailed whereby each society embarked on its own cultural practice.
-Thus with colonialism in place, laws applicable in England became applicable in Uganda by virtue of the order in council.1
+Thus with colonialism in place, laws applicable in England became applicable in Uganda by virtue of the order in council.